Gabriel Moreno Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.45 team ERA that ranks 20th across all MLB pitching staffs.
+- The Phillies' 4.53 team ERA ranks 21st among all MLB pitching staffs.

-- The Phillies rank 11th in baseball in home runs given up (69 total, 1.1 per game).
+- The Phillies rank 11th in baseball in home runs allowed (70 total, 1.1 per game).

-- Strahm (4-3) gets the starting nod for the Phillies in his ninth start of the season.
-He has a 3.61 ERA in 42 1/3 innings pitched, with 55 strikeouts.

-- In his last time out -- out of the bullpen on Friday -- the lefty threw one inning against the Los Angeles Dodgers, giving up three earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.